Leitech

 Our History

-Then Leif Larsen of Leitech Instruments in Gilleleje, Denmark had a simple idea: what if one gage could verify thread size AND measure functional depth — simultaneously, in a single check, with a direct numerical reading?
+Then, Leif Larsen of Leitech Instruments in Gilleleje, Denmark, had a simple yet transformative idea: what if one gage could verify thread size and measure functional depth — simultaneously, in a single check, with a direct numerical reading?
+This innovation led to the creation of the Leitech COMBI Gage, revolutionizing thread depth inspection forever.

-That idea became the Leitech COMBI Gage.
-And it changed thread depth inspection forever.
-Leitech-US has been bringing that Danish innovation to North American manufacturers since 1989.
-Tony Thorson and Mike Thorson have spent decades introducing engineers, machinists, quality managers, and metrologists to a better way — one demo gage at a time.
+Since 1989, Leitech-US has been introducing that Danish innovation to North American manufacturers.
+Tony Thorson and Mike Thorson have dedicated decades to educating engineers, machinists, quality managers, and metrologists about a superior method of depth calibration — one demo gage at a time.

 Over 5,000 companies across the US, Canada, Mexico, and Puerto Rico have standardized on Leitech thread depth gages.
-From small precision machine shops to the largest automotive and aerospace manufacturers in North America — the reaction is almost always the same:
+From small precision machine shops to the largest automotive and aerospace manufacturers in North America, the reaction is almost always the same:

 "Why didn't I know about this sooner?"
+This approach not only enhances precision measurement but also streamlines the entire inspection process.

 Leitech-US — Break-Thru in Thread-Depth Control.
 North America's master distributor.